himkt/dotfiles/README.md

 If you don't have `brew`, you have to run `make build_brew` in advance.
 `make brew_bundle` and `make brew_bundle_cli` builds some essential softwares for me.
-`make brew_bundle_cask` is only available on macOS, which builds GUI applications.
+`make brew_bundle_gui` is only available on macOS, which builds GUI applications.